Winter in the South

 Travel + Leisure - May 2013

 Five ideas on how to explore the country's diverse terrain with Active Adventures New Zealand.
+Based in Queenstown, Active have been running adventure tours in New Zealand since 1996, helping thousands of visitors experience a trip of a lifetime.

 National Geographic Adventure online